decyjphr-org/how-we-work/.github/ISSUE_TEMPLATE/batch.md

 ### Summary

-_one or two human readable sentences describing the batch, short and_ :lollipop:
+_one or two human readable sentences describing the batch, short and_ 🍭

 ### Team